HLTH Code is a keto-friendly meal replacement powder that I first stumbled across in 2020.

-I’ve tried HLTH Code over the past few months, and I’ll tell you everything you need to know about the product in this in-depth review.
-I also gave some of the samples I received to my kids and my CrossFit buddies, and have incorporated their feedback.
+I’ve used HLTH Code over the past few years, and I’ll tell you everything you need to know about the product in this in-depth review.
+I also gave some of the samples I received to my kids and my CrossFit buddies, and have incorporated their feedback into this article.

 What to Look For in a Meal Replacement Shake